 At least in most of the places!
 Especially in Europe, there is no need to avoid tap water if the locals are drinking it!
 If you run out of the water while cycling doesn’t sprint to the closest shop but rather ask someone around to fill up your bottles.

 9. Don’t be shy, be approachable

-The key to not spend all of your money in time of trouble, is to be bold.
-Instead of looking for a hostel when forced to sleep indoors, first ask help of others.
+The key to not spend all of your money in a time of trouble, is to be bold.
+Instead of looking for a hostel when forced to sleep indoors, first, ask the help of others.
 Smile, look neatly and be polite- make yourself approachable and people will find you trustworthy and, with a little bit of luck, help you solve your problem.
 If you like setting off for a bike journey, leave your shyness at home.